ArianArsenal/VHDL-Lab/README.md

 # VHDL-Lab
-A repository for VHDL codes for Compiuter Architecture
+A repository for VHDL codes for Computer Architecture Course